 The second big strength of Consumer Reports magazine is its neutrality.
 If you look through a copy, you will notice that there are no outside advertisement anywhere in the magazine.
 This helps ensure that there is no temptation by the magazine staff or editing departments to bias any reviews towards a certain company in exchange for the almighty advertising dollar.
 The company insists that they receive no free samples of any products, and the staff buys everything from baking products to digital cameras at retail prices, from retail stores.
 None of the reviewed products have been given as free samples.

 Keep in mind that while some services are reviewed, for the most part Consumer Reports is a product only magazine.
 If you want an opinion on the latest music CD, you will have to consult a different publication.
 If you are buying a car, however, then a special Consumer Report issue might be for you.
 Every year, they publish a special edition of the magazine taking a look at the new cars manufactured in that year.

 You might be wondering how an American publication could help consumers in Canada.
 Well, the magazine includes a supplement when sold in Canada called "Canada Extra," which talks about the products from that issue in our country and how the reviews apply to a Canadian audience.

-Website funding have been graciously provided by the good people at Moraistech.com.
-Don't forget to call their office about BIM consulting service information!
+Website funding has been graciously provided by the good people at Cremation & Celebrations.
+Don't forget to call their office about celebration of life services!